Package 'season'

 Value

-Fraction of the year.
+the fraction of the year.

 Author(s)